 Certainly, a person can serve in both capacities simultaneously.
 Nonetheless, it’s critical to recognize the distinctions between the two roles and know which one is appropriate for a given circumstance.

-If a mentor also serves as a coach, they should be clear about when they are giving counsel and when they are assisting someone reaches a certain objective.
+If a mentor also serves as a coach, they should be clear about when they are giving counsel and when they are assisting someone reach a certain objective.

 Whereas coaching focuses on certain goals and objectives, mentoring is more concerned with the long-term growth of the individual.
 In order to help someone grow through time, mentoring involves offering advice, moral support, and the sharing of experiences.